andrew/ultimate-awesome/README.md

 - [awesome-quantum-machine-learning](https://github.com/krishnakumarsekar/awesome-quantum-machine-learning) - Here you can get all the Quantum Machine learning Basics, Algorithms ,Study Materials ,Projects and the descriptions of the projects around the web.
 - [awesome-haskell](https://github.com/krispo/awesome-haskell) - A collection of awesome Haskell links, frameworks, libraries and software.
 Inspired by awesome projects line.
 - [awesome-backend](https://github.com/zhashkevych/awesome-backend) - 🚀 A curated and opinionated list of resources (English & Russian) for Backend developers | Структурированный список ресурсов для изучения Backend разработки.
+- [awesome-connected-things-sec](https://github.com/V33RU/awesome-connected-things-sec) - A Curated list of Security Resources for all connected things.
 - [Awesome-OSINT-For-Everything](https://github.com/Astrosp/Awesome-OSINT-For-Everything) - OSINT tools for Information gathering, Cybersecurity, Reverse searching, bugbounty, trust and safety, red team oprations and more.
 - [awesome-coding-js](https://github.com/ConardLi/awesome-coding-js) - Algorithms and data structures implemented in JavaScript, with detailed explanations and tutorials.
 - [discount-for-student-dev](https://github.com/AchoArnold/discount-for-student-dev) - This is list of discounts on software (SaaS, PaaS, IaaS, etc.) and other offerings for developers who are students.